bittnkr/uniq/README.md

 log("Sum: %d", Total)
 ```

-Here we create 8 of threads to flow data (4 produceres & 4 consumers).
+Here we create 8 threads to flow data (4 produceres & 4 consumers).

-For sake of simplicity, we have the same number of the producers and consumers, but it works equally in assimetric conditions.
+For sake of simplicity, we have the same number of the producers and consumers, but it works equally in asymmetric conditions.

-After creating the Threads, we `wait` for the termination.

 Producers increment the variable ``Total`` and consumers decrement.
 At the end, the ``Total`` value **must** be zero.
 This is the proof that there is no leaks.

+After creating the Threads, we `wait` for the termination.

-This is the results I get running [test.cpp][6], flowing 10M items:
+This is the output I get running [test.cpp][6], flowing 10M items:

 ```
 Creating 4 producers & 4 consumers